 But, of course, he did become king (Edward VII) because he was the first male born to Victoria, not because he had any talent for the job.
-As it turned out, Edward VII did a descent job during his nine-year reign, making a mockery of his mother's prediction.
+As it turned out, Edward VII did a decent job during his nine-year reign, making a mockery of his mother's prediction.

 Victoria's Other Children

 Life in the royal household was far from the picture of middle-class domesticity that Victoria tried to pass off as the reality within the palaces.

 She was fickle in her relationships with her children.
 One day a daughter might be the favourite and the next she'd be in the dog house.
 A transgression of her arbitrary rules might lead to a gigantic rage that terrified everyone.